bharagha/eal-2025.2.0/libraries/dl-streamer/docs/source/get_started/tutorial.md

 gvawatermark ! videoconvert ! autovideosink sync=false
 ```

+> **Note**: On EMT OS, we don't have X11/wayland display server enabled as per design and to see the
+> the video for above pipeline, one needs to replace the last gstreamer element `autovideosink sync=false`
+> with `kmssink sync=false`.
+The pre-requisite for this to work is to have the system on which the
+> pipeline is run on the KVM setup

 **Expected output**: You will see your video overlaid by bounding boxes
 around persons, vehicles, and bikes.